Samuelpasaribu/BowandArrow/README.md

 I don't own any of the music albums used in the game  (Sounds : Archery Black).

-We've made some changes to the original HTML5 Bow and Arrow Windows Game idea on the blog..
-READ MORE (<a href="https://www.samuelpasaribu.com/2022/01/game-html5-bow-and-arrow-windows.html">samuelpasaribu.com</a>)
+We've made some changes to the original HTML5 Bow and Arrow Windows Game idea on the blog..<a href="https://www.samuelpasaribu.com/2022/01/game-html5-bow-and-arrow-windows.html">READ MORE</a>

 <p>Copyright © 2020 <a href="https://www.samuelpasaribu.com">samuelpasaribu.com</a>.
 All rights reserved.
 Powered by Blogger</p>